 The Germans call carnival the “fifth season” and the carnival season officially kicks off in Germany on the 11th of November (the 11th Month) at 11:11am.
 Carnival runs right through until the start of Lent.

 Almost every city in Germany celebrates carnival generally with a street parade and parties in their city centre.
 The most famous carnival is Cologne Carnival but there are plenty of other awesome places to party.
 Check out some amazing places to celebrate carnival in Germany.

 Cologne Carnival is a four-month celebration that begins on the 11th of the 11 month (November) every year.
 It also begins right on the clock of 11 minutes past 11.
 Carnival in Cologne is known as being the fifth season of the year.

 While there are plenty of carnival events it is the few days in the lead up to Ash Wednesday when most of the carnival action occurs in what is known as the “crazy days”.
 The crazy days are named because they are full of non-stop parties, parades, excess drinking, dancing, socialising, kissing, flirting and fun.

-The crazy days begins on the Thursday before Ash Wednesday and sees women wondering the streets and cutting of men’s ties.
+The crazy days begins on the Thursday before Ash Wednesday and sees women wandering the streets and cutting off men’s ties.
 The biggest parade and craziest day occur on Rose Monday when a huge procession takes place.
 The locals love dressing up for carnival and the costumes you will see here are on par with what you might expect from comic con.

 Read more about it here